gmit22/ryde-backend/README.md

 > **_NOTE:_**  We Can return `204 No Content success` to depict that the non-existent client has been deleted, but `404` seems more fit since the client does not exist.

+**Edge Cases**
+1. No user corresponding to the given `id` exists in the database
+2. User is not authorized
+3. Issue with database connection

 ### Get Users
 Used to get all the users present in the database.